How to Reinstall Ubuntu

 • The entries in the boot menu (in case of multiple OSes).

 Note: Make sure to backup applications installed in the system directory.
-For example, LAMP installs in the system directory and will be erased during reinstall.
+For example, LAMP installs in the system directory and is erased during reinstall.

 Step 2: Download Ubuntu

 Browse to the official Ubuntu downloads page.
-Choose the Ubuntu version you want to reinstall and click the Download button.
+Choose the Ubuntu version to reinstall and click the Download [version] button.

 Wait for the ISO image to finish downloading.